Music

 How is Music unique to High Legh?

-At High Legh, from Reception to Year 4 our teaching of music is supported by a music scheme called Charanga.
+In Year 1 to Year 4 teaching is supported by a music scheme called Charanga.

-Alongside this scheme of work, children learn to pay an instrument.
+Alongside this scheme of work, children learn to play an instrument.

 Y1 Glockenspiels